It's hard to imagine a destination that pairs better with romance than Napa Valley.

 In this part of the world, one of the most often repeated quotes from author Robert Louis Stevenson (who spent his honeymoon in 1880 in the Napa Valley) is, "Wine is bottled poetry."
 At the Schramsberg Vineyards, the poetry has some bubbles in it, as Schramsberg specializes in sparkling wines.
 The tours (by appointment only) include the romantic wine caves, lined with oak barrels.

-Dine tonight at Solbar at Solage Calistoga, a Michelin-starred restaurant that is more festive than stuffy.
+Dine tonight at Solbar at Solage Calistoga, a Michelin-recommended restaurant that is more festive than stuffy.
 The menu focuses on contemporary California fare using local produce.
 Tip: Request one of the especially enticing poolside tables.

 Day 2